BroadbandForum/usp/specification/messages/index.md

 `string param`

-This field contains the Parameter Path (relative to `affected_path`) to the parameter that failed to update.
+This field contains the Parameter Path to the parameter that failed to be set.

+`fixed32 err_code`

+This field contains the [error code](#error-codes) of the error that caused the parameter set to fail.

+`string err_msg`

+This field contains text related to the error specified by `err_code`.

 ###### OperationSuccess fields